 There are a ton of moisturizers and serums out there that contain hyaluronic acid.
-But my experience is that products that contain the highest effective percentage of the ingredient without having to compete with a ton of other ingredients work best.
+But in my experience, products that contain the highest percentage of the ingredient without having to compete with a ton of other ingredients work best.
 (For example, I recommend a prescription retinoid cream over a moisturizer that includes retinol.)
 Part of the problem is that hyaluronic acid molecules are livin’ large.
-They are “bruisers” (which is what my father calls any male child who is big for his age).
+They are “bruisers” (which is what my father calls any male child who’s big for his age).
 When molecules are that big, they can’t penetrate the skin and are therefore ineffective.
-But The Ordinary HA (I’m done with typing the whole product name every time) contains hyaluronic acid molecules in varying weights, which allows them to penetrate the skin.
+But The Ordinary HA–I’m done with typing the whole product name every time–contains hyaluronic acid molecules in varying weights, which allows them to penetrate the skin.
 It also contains Vitamin B5, which helps increase surface hydration.

 Because it doesn’t contain oil, The Ordinary HA is great for acne-prone skin or anyone who doesn’t normally do well with oily products.
 You can have both acne and dehydrated skin, so this is a good choice for someone in that category.

 HA works great in humid environments.
 So if you live in the Southeast in the summer, hollahhhhhhh!
 But if you’re reading this from Minnesota in February, don’t you worry.
 HA can still work for you.
-The key (and you should do this regardless of your locale) is to apply HA right after you wash your face or get out of the shower.
-Apply a small amount–a dime-sized amount is more than enough for your face, neck and decolletage–after you have lightly patted your skin dry.
+The key–and you should do this regardless of your locale–is to apply HA right after you wash your face or get out of the shower.
+Apply a small amount–a dime-sized amount is more than enough for your face, neck and décolletage–after you’ve lightly patted your skin dry.
 Your skin should be damp when you apply HA, not dripping wet.
 Apply the product to your face, neck and chest and lightly rub it in.
-You don’t need to massage this in.
+You don’t need to massage it in.
 Your skin will absorb it with the quickness.
 If you’ve applied too much, your skin might feel tight or dry.
 So scale it back, mama.
-It’s normal for it to feel a little tacky, but that will go away as soon as you apply moisturizer, which you will do next.
+It’s normal for it to feel a little tacky, but that will go away as soon as you apply moisturizer, which you’ll do next.
 A thin layer of that will get rid of the tacky feeling and will help seal the HA in.

 I can’t promise that HA or any other skincare product will work for you.
 But I do believe that The Ordinary HA is a fantastic product, and science supports the claim that HA is a super hydrator.
 Hydrated skin looks and feels better (and younger, if that’s your jam), plus it allows makeup to blend more easily.
 And who wouldn’t want that?
 If you’re interested, you can buy it here.